CSS3 radial gradients

 To show some real usage of radial gradients, let's have a look at a little button panel I whipped up: view the live example.

-a panel of pop up buttons made with radial gradients
+A panel of pop up buttons made with radial gradients

-Figure 3: A panel of buttons — no images in sight.
+Figure 3: A panel of buttons — no images in sight

-background-image: radial-gradient(30% 40%, rgb(255,0,0), rgb(0,0,0));
+background-image:-webkit-radial-gradient(30% 40%, rgb(255,0,0), rgb(0,0,0));

 The page background was written by Divya Manian, and is composed entirely of background-image gradients — see Marrakesh for an explanation of the pattern, and see Lea Verou's excellent CSS3 patterns gallery for more inspiration.